About Heroin Abuse

 • Muscle cramping

-In addition to general weakness overall, nausea, sneezing, and restlessness, are also common withdrawal symptoms.
-You also are more than likely to experience depression and insomnia as well.
+In addition to general weakness, nausea, sneezing, and restlessness are common withdrawal symptoms.
+You also are more likely to experience depression and insomnia.

 Medication-Assisted Treatment (MAT) for Heroin Addiction

-Each drug that is designed to treat heroin addiction can target specific elements within addiction.
-They are FDA-approved, and they help lessen withdrawal symptoms as a person goes through detox.
-However, some medications can be used long-term as well, even for years to come.
+Each drug designed to treat heroin addiction can target specific elements within addiction.
+They are FDA-approved and help lessen withdrawal symptoms as a person goes through detox.
+However, some medications can also be used long-term, even for years to come.

-• Methadone – Used for well more than fifty years, for heroin addiction treatment.
+• Methadone – Used for well more than fifty years for heroin addiction treatment.
 It blocks a person from experiencing the high from heroin.
-It also works very well for those who do not respond to other medications.
-Yet it is highly addictive and it is very monitored in daily doses to prevent abuse and overdose.
+It also works well for those who do not respond to other medications.
+Yet it is highly addictive and must be administered daily to prevent abuse and overdose.

 • Buprenorphine (commonly known as Subutex) – Does not produce a high and reduces the craving for heroin.
 Less risk of becoming addicted to it, although it still can become habit-forming and abused through injection.